codingjoe/django-cc/CONTRIBUTING.md

 - [pep287]

 ### Django
-We embrace the [django coding style] with the following additions.
+We embrace the [Django coding style] with the following additions.

 #### Apps
 Apps should be named according to the system they contain.
 If there is no system name you may use the plural of the main model's name.

 #### Models
-Models are defined according to the [django coding style] with the addition of [choices].
+Models are defined according to the [Django coding style] with the addition of [choices].
 Choices are declared right above the corresponding field.
 The field default is set using a choices attribute.

 #### Forms
 We declare `ModelForm`s just like we do `Model`s.